Patent Law in Pakistan

-A patent is a type of intellectual property law that relates to new inventions.
+Patent Registration is a pivotal process in today’s tech-centric society, where intellectual property is paramount.
+A patent is an intellectual property law related to new inventions.
 The traditional patent protects tangible inventions, such as circuit boards, car engines, heating coils, or zippers.
 Since the invention of patents, however, a broader range of inventions has been protected, including coding algorithms, business practices, and genetically modified organisms.
 In Pakistan, under the Patents Ordinance, 2000, an invention can only be patented if it is new, inventive, and has industrial application.
 Moreover, patents cannot be granted for inventions whose publication or exploitation would be contrary to public order or morality.
 Additionally, a patent may not be granted for animals or plants that are not microorganisms or basically biological processes, but this prohibition shall not apply to microbiological processes or products thereof; and to diagnose therapeutic and surgical methods for the treatment of humans or animals.

-There are four kinds of patents granted under the Patents Ordinance of 2000:
+Four Kinds of Patents Granted Under the Patents Ordinance of 2000:

 1. A patent that is dated as of the official date of the application.